Skip to main content Skip to footer

 In particular, the definition of “good character” has been a problem for homemakers and students who are unlikely to have held comprehensive sickness insurance (CSI) or a European Health Insurance Card issued by their home country as required by the then EEA Regulations.

-The Home Office position on this now is the decision maker has to consider the reason as to why the applicant did not have CSI.
-It therefore may well be worth considering making an application for naturalisation where an EEA national did not hold CSI in the past.
-Furthermore, those who in the past had applications for nationality rejected for not holding CSI should consider making a fresh application.
+The Home Office position on this now is the decision maker has to consider the reason as to why the applicant did not have CSI when considering an application for British citizenship.
+It therefore may well be worth considering making an application for naturalisation as a British citizen where an EEA national did not hold CSI in the past.
+Furthermore, those who in the past had applications for British citizenship rejected for not holding CSI should consider making a fresh application.

 An EEA national’s permanent residence may historically have been evidence by an endorsement in their passport or in a paper card.